 San Francisco's vaunted tolerance dims amid brazen crimes

 A series of headline-grabbing crime stories — mobs of people smashing windows and grabbing luxury purses in the downtown Union Square shopping district and daytime shootings in the touristy Haight-Ashbury — has only exacerbated a general feeling of vulnerability.
-Residents wake up to news of attacks on Asian American seniors, burglarized restaurants, and boarded-up storefronts in the city's once-vibrant downtown.
+Residents wake up to news of attacks on older Asian Americans, burglarized restaurants, and boarded-up storefronts in the city’s once-vibrant downtown.

-San Franciscans take pride in their liberal political bent and generously approve tax measures for schools and the homeless.
-They accept that trashy streets, tent encampments and petty crime are the price to pay to live in an urban wonderland.

-But the frustration felt by Foster, who moved from Seattle in search of more sunshine, is growing among residents who now see a city in decline.
-There are signs that the city famous for its tolerance is losing patience.

-The pandemic emptied parts of San Francisco and highlighted some of its drawbacks: human and dog feces smeared across sidewalks, home and vehicle break-ins, overflowing trash cans, and a laissez-faire approach by officials to brazen drug dealing.
+The pandemic emptied parts of San Francisco and highlighted some of its drawbacks, including a laissez-faire approach by officials to open drug dealing just steps from the Opera House and Symphony Hall.
 Parents despaired as public schools stayed closed for most of last year as nearby districts welcomed children back to the classroom.

-Meanwhile, residents and visitors scurry past scenes of lawlessness and squalor.
-Just steps from the Opera House and Symphony Hall, drug dealers carry translucent bags filled with crystal-like rocks or stand outside the public library's main branch, flashing wads of cash while peddling heroin and methamphetamine.

 “There’s a widespread sense that things are on the wrong track in San Francisco,” said Patrick Wolff, 53, a retired professional chess player from the Boston area who has lived in the city since 2005.

-In a sign of civic frustration, San Franciscans will vote in June on whether to recall District Attorney Chesa Boudin, a former public defender elected in 2019 whose critics say he's too lenient on crime.
-His supporters say there's no crime surge, and that corporate wage theft is a more pressing issue than cases like that of a San Francisco woman finally arrested after stealing more than $40,000 in goods from a Target over 120 visits.
-She was released by a judge and arrested again on suspicion of shoplifting after she failed to show up to get her court-ordered ankle monitor.
+San Franciscans will vote in June on whether to recall District Attorney Chesa Boudin, a former public defender elected in 2019 whose critics say he’s too lenient on crime.
+His supporters say there’s no crime surge, and that corporate wage theft is a more pressing issue than cases like that of a San Francisco woman finally arrested after stealing more than $40,000 in goods from a Target over 120 visits.

-The day before he moved, Cassanego stepped out to walk his dogs and saw a man who "looked like a zombie," with his pants down to his knees and bleeding from where a syringe was stuck on his hip.
+Cassanego moved to wine country five months ago after stepping out one day to find a man who “looked like a zombie,” with his pants down to his knees and bleeding from where a syringe was stuck on his hip.
 A woman cried out nearby in shock.

 “I went upstairs, and I told my wife, ‘We’re leaving now!
 This city is done!’” he said.

-Reports of larceny theft — shoplifting from a person or business — are up nearly 17% to more than 28,000 from the same time last year.
+While crime overall has been trending down for years, reports of larceny theft — shoplifting from a person or business — are up nearly 17% to more than 28,000 from the same time last year.
+They remain lower than the more than 40,000 larceny theft cases reported in 2019.
 Requests to clean dirty streets and sidewalks are the majority of calls to 311, the city’s services line.

-Overall, though, crime has been trending down for years.
-More than 45,000 incidents have been reported so far this year, up from last year when most people were shut indoors, but below the roughly 60,000 complaints in previous years.

 San Francisco’s well-publicized problems have served as fodder for conservative media outlets.
 Former President Donald Trump jumped in again recently, releasing a statement saying the National Guard should be sent to San Francisco to deter smash-and-grab robberies.